CosmWasm/sylvia/MIGRATING.md

               found struct `InstantiateCtx<'_>`
 ```

-`InstantiateCtx` and `ExecCtx` could be previosly used interchangeably.
+`InstantiateCtx` and `ExecCtx` could be previously used interchangeably.
 They are currently separate
   types.
 The same applies to `ReplyCtx`/`MigrateCtx` pair.

 ## 0.4.2 -> 0.5.0